woss/fork-flyimg/docs/url-options.md

 ### `rf` : refresh

 _Default:_ `false`
-_Description:_ When this parameter is 1, it will force a re-request of the original image and run it throught the transformations and compression again.
+_Description:_ When this parameter is 1, it will force a re-request of the original image and run it through the transformations and compression again.
 It will delete the local cached copy.

 **example:`rf_1`**

 The nginx server will send headers to prevent caching of this request.

-It will also send headers with the command done on the image + info returned by the command identity from Imagemagik.
+It will also send headers with the command done on the image + info returned by the command identity from Imagemagick.

 ---